Larandar/Research-Planner/README.md

 ## Planned features:

-- Target a research an bee-line to it
+- Target a research and bee-line to it
 - Auto-add least expensive research
 - Production adaptive research?
 - Infinite research prioritization

 ## Compatibility:

-In theory any research added should be compatible
+In theory, any research added should be compatible

 ## Mod inspirations: